Friday, 19 April 2024

 3. Scheme of Service Policy Review

-• This is the process of reviewing the policy of a scheme of service based on public service requirements.
-The source of power for reviewing a scheme of service is usually at the instruction of stakeholders.
+• It involves reviewing the scheme of service policies based on public service needs.
+The source of authority for the implementation of the scheme of service studies is usually on instructions from stakeholders.

 1. Provides consultancy and advisory services in relation to the following matters: